mariam-elelidy/Assumption-Stress-Harness/writeup.md

 ## 9. Connections to the Companion Artifact

-The [baseline conformal prediction artifact](conformal_prediction.py) demonstrates that the method works when assumptions hold.
+The [**baseline conformal prediction artifact**: https://github.com/mariam-elelidy/Mathematical-Reliability-for-ML-Predictions](conformal_prediction.py) demonstrates that the method works when assumptions hold.
 This harness answers the prior question: *should you trust that your deployment satisfies those assumptions?*

 The two artifacts together represent a complete evaluation posture: